 1 – Right-click on a blank area of the Taskbar, then uncheck Lock the taskbar.

-2 – Click and hold the Taskbar and drag it to the bottom the screen.
+2 – Click on the Taskbar and hold the mouse button down while you drag the taskbar back to the bottom the screen.

 3 – Once the Taskbar is back in its normal location, release the mouse button.